cysouw/diathesis/text/c03_prepositions.md

 There are two different kinds of object demotions that involve prepositional phrases.
 First, there are many verbs with governed prepositions \Next[a,b] that allow for the governed prepositional phrase to be dropped \Next[c].

 \ex.
  \a.
-Ich träume über dich.
+Ich träume von dir.
  \b.
-Ich träume darüber, dass ich dich treffe.
+Ich träume davon, dass ich dich treffe.
  \c.
 Ich träume.

 Second, there are prepositional antipassives in which a case-marked argument alternates with a prepositional phrase \Next[a,b].
 Note that with antipassives this prepositional phrase cannot be reformulated with a *da+preposition, dass* phrase \Next[c].